-We offer open days (“insights”) in spring and autumn, and a two-week summer intern programme each year.
+We offer an annual autumn open day, and a two-week summer intern programme each year.
 Interested students can register for Job Alerts via our website that will alert them to when these opportunities become available.

 Could you tell me a little bit more about the opportunities for internships and insights with Carpmaels?
 For example, how do these two schemes differ?

-Our open days (“insights”) start in the early afternoon and include presentations giving you an introduction into the profession, the day to day aspects of the job, an interactive workshop and an opportunity to talk to a variety of people at different stages of their career.
+Our open day includes presentations giving you an introduction into the profession, the day to day aspects of the job, an interactive workshop and an opportunity to talk to a variety of people at different stages of their career.

 Our intern programme runs for two weeks during the summer (normally around June/July).
 The comprehensive programme gives interns a rare opportunity to gain first-hand experience of the profession and what it is like to work at Carpmaels, including its social side.
 Our internships include seminars, case studies, work shadowing, involvement in client meetings, the opportunity to contribute towards active cases and plenty of opportunities to talk to people at different stages of their career.

 What is career development like in the profession as a whole, and at Carpmaels & Ransford?
 How often do you see trainees move to management positions?